kylehughes/knapsack/README.md

-# Knapsack by Kyle Hughes
+# Knapsack by/for Kyle Hughes

 ## Installation